 A Marquette University transcript is the complete and unabridged copy of all academic work attempted while matriculated at Marquette, with the exception of transfer credit taken elsewhere.
 Partial transcripts are never produced.
 Course and grade information contained on the transcript are released pursuant to the Family Educational Rights and Privacy Act of 1974 (as amended).

-The Office of the Registrar acts as liaison between the student and the Veterans Administration, the Wisconsin Department of Military Affairs and the Wisconsin Department of Veterans Affairs.
-Any student eligible to receive educational benefits under one of the various federal Veterans Administration programs must, at the beginning of each term for which he or she is registered, complete and/or submit the Marquette Application for Certification of VA Educational Benefits.
+The Office of the Registrar acts as liaison between students and the Veterans Administration, the Wisconsin Department of Military Affairs and the Wisconsin Department of Veterans Affairs.
+Students eligible to receive educational benefits under one of the various federal Veterans Administration programs and State of Wisconsin programs must, at the beginning of each term for which they are registered, complete and/or submit the Marquette Application for Certification of VA Educational Benefits.
 First time VA benefit applicants or transfer students may need to furnish additional documentation.
 For more information on how to apply for Veterans' educational benefits, visit the Marquette Central Veteran's Benefits website.
 Information or consultation regarding Veterans educational benefits is available at any time during regular Marquette Central office hours.

-Marquette participates in the Yellow Ribbon Program; which is a Post-9/11 GI Bill enhancement program for students who qualify for 100% of the Post-9/11 GI Bill.
-This program allows institutions of higher learning in the United States to voluntarily enter into an agreement with the VA to fund some or part of the tuition expenses and fees of these students.
+Marquette participates in the Yellow Ribbon Program, a Post-9/11 GI Bill®/Forever GI Bill® enhancement program for students who qualify for 100% of the Post-9/11 GI Bill®/Forever GI Bill®.
+This program allows institutions of higher learning in the United States to voluntarily enter into an agreement with the VA to fund some or part of the tuition expenses of these students beyond the Post-9/11 GI Bill®/Forever GI Bill® annual cap.

 Haggerty Museum of Art